ReemaM/datapreparation_titanic/README.md

 ![](https://user-images.githubusercontent.com/20974667/47149880-8a9dc180-d2dd-11e8-91df-a0842297957d.png)

-* Add two conditions in Cabin's column, if value **empty** replace it with 0, if not empty replace with 1.
+* Add two conditions in Cabin's column, if value is **empty** replace it with 0, if its not empty replace with 1.

 ![](https://user-images.githubusercontent.com/20974667/47149881-8b365800-d2dd-11e8-8c2c-a7b188baccfb.png)